Chiltern Railways: History

 Chiltern Railways originated with a number of former British Rail managers who sought to conduct a management buyout on one of the soon-to-be-created rail franchises that would be produced as a part of the privatisation of British Rail.
 In April 1995, they were granted a licence by the railway regulator.
 However, the team recognised that they lacked the resources to successfully pursue a bid, thus they secured the backing of the infrastructure investment group John Laing and the venture capital specialist 3i.

-In October 1995, M40 Trains Limited which was established; the various railway managers held a combined 51% shareholding in the business, while the John Laing Group and 3i held 26% and 23% stakes respectively.
+In October 1995, M40 Trains was established; the various railway managers held a combined 51% shareholding in the business, while the John Laing Group and 3i held 26% and 23% stakes respectively.
 The company reportedly spent £38 million in its bid for the Chiltern Railways franchise.
 In June 1996, the Director of Passenger Rail Franchising awarded the franchise to M40 Trains for an initial period of seven years.
-It was the only franchise operator to have as many as 51% of its shared controlled by its directors.
+It was the only franchise operator to have as many as 51% of its shares controlled by its directors.

 On 21 July 1996, the company commenced operations, taking over from the publicly owned British Rail.
-Chiltern Railways was the first railway franchise to order new rolling stock in the post-privatisation era in the form of the Class 168 Clubman diesel multiple units (DMUs).
+Chiltern Railways was the first railway franchise to order new rolling stock in the post-privatisation era in the form of the Class 168 Clubman DMUs.
 However, their introduction was marred by unreliability, in part due to their rushed entry into service in response to booming passenger demand.
 By April 1999, the company claimed to employ 50% more staff than it had at the start of the franchise, and to be running 25% more services than had been operated by British Rail.
 Meanwhile, under the terms of the franchise agreement, the annual subsidy provided by the British government was gradually reduced.